Red Fox Breeding - Mating & Monogamy

 In the UK, a study by a team led by Graham Smith at the Food and Environment Research Agency (FERA) in York found the national fox population to be genetically well-mixed.
 In a 2015 paper, the scientists presented data showing an urban-rural difference of only around 5%.
 There was some clustering, foxes from East Anglia (Norfolk, Suffolk and Essex) were more similar to each other than those from elsewhere, as were those from southern Scotland and northern England, but overall the differentiation was low.

 More recently, work on foxes living in Germany's largest city identified distinct clustering between the two demes.
 The research, carried out in Berlin by Sophia Kimmig at the Leibniz Institute for Zoo and Wildlife Research and colleagues, found that the administrative city border was a significant barrier to fox dispersal, creating an “urban island” of foxes that was genetically distinct from populations in surrounding countryside.
 The data do suggest a relatively weak framework at the present time, indicating some dispersal back and forth between urban and rural areas, but the exchange was sufficiently reduced to maintain a clear genetic structure.
-If the dispersal rate reduces over time, it is conceivable that the Belin foxes could become isolated from their rural counterparts.
+If the dispersal rate reduces over time, it is conceivable that the Berlin foxes could become isolated from their rural counterparts.